The New Reverse Mortgage isn’t what you think it is.

 According to HUD: “We use the term ‘foreclosure’ when title is transferred through a foreclosure proceeding – either judicial or non-judicial.
 It does not always have an associated eviction.
 The most usual cause for default is death of the last surviving borrower so there is usually no eviction involved.”

 In other words most of those “foreclosures” were really terminations that occurred when the last surviving borrower passed away.
-The heirs then transferred title back to HUD via a deed in lieu of foreclosure, which saved all parties thousands of dollars in legal fees by avoiding actual foreclosure proceedings.
+The heirs sold the home or transferred title back to HUD via a deed in lieu of foreclosure, which saved all parties thousands of dollars in legal fees by avoiding actual foreclosure proceedings.

 The New Reverse Mortgage